 When Issues are Discovered

 If you discover any medical issues, I recommend that you write a cover letter to go with the application.
 It is always best to be upfront with the underwriter and disclose any potential issues, otherwise the carriers think you may trying to slip one past the goalie.
-In today's inter-connected world, carriers have access to significant resources, and 99 times out of 100 an underwriter discovers the medical condition anyway, so it's better to be up-front.
+In today's inter-connected world, carriers have access to significant resources, and most times an underwriter discovers the medical condition anyway, so it's better to be up-front.

 Waiting, or failing to disclose information you uncover slows down the process, and can make the underwriter feel like you are trying to hide information, and may make them feel hesitant about the case.
 Asking your client questions is the best way to learn about their goals, dreams, fears, and their history.
 Take the time to ask questions about your client's medical history that could end up being time consuming roadblocks later on.